rishvish/PieGlyph/README.md

 <!-- badges: end -->

-`PieGlyph` is an R package aimed at replacing points in a plot with pie-charts glyphs, showing the relative proportions of different categories.
+`PieGlyph` is an R package aimed at replacing points in a plot with pie-chart glyphs, showing the relative proportions of different categories.
 The pie-chart glyphs are invariant to the axes and plot dimensions to prevent distortions when the plot dimensions are changed.